fongc123/notes/Introduction to Programming with C++/Getting Started.md

 			4. Navigate to directory of the program.
 			5. Run program with `./<filename>`
 ## Installation on Windows
-We follow similar steps as the ones in macOS.
+We follow similar steps as those in macOS.
 ### Instructions
 1. Install **MinGW g++ compiler**.
 	1. Setup settings: